Scriptureinfo.com quotes the Scriptural verses, rather than simply listing the references.

 Instead of asking for donations to support this website, I would prefer that my visitors buy from online stores listed in the shop page.
 While scriptureinfo.com cannot be responsible for the content or shopping experience of any external websites, many excellent products and services are available on these sites.

 For those who would still prefer to make a secure cash donation to support this website, I have included a button at the bottom of each page.
 Note that all donations go through Paypal.
-I will see your name, email, and amount of your donation, but I will not have access to the rest of the information that you give to Paypal.
+I will see your name, email, and amount of your donation, but I will not have access to any other information that you give to Paypal.
+For more information, please visit paypal.com/security‡.

 I am not a pastor and have not been to seminary.
 I became a Christian at the age of 22 through the witness of a friend.
 Like many other Christians, I want evidence that Christianity is the true faith, since, like everybody else, I am staking eternity on the truth of my faith.